 it’s hard for me to tell if the world is getting stupider, or if the few smart ones will save the day. obesity rates are up, the economy is shit, but atheism and veganism have a bigger following than ever. who knows?

-so now that you know everything i’m against, here are some things i’m for: family guy, harry potter, doctor who, yoga, meditation, hiking, exploring new outdoorsy spots, science, outer space, sloths, watching horrible reality tv with brandon, documentaries that make me think, putting makeup on boys, writing, taking pictures, fan fiction, roller coasters, and traveling.
+so now that you know everything i’m against, here are some things i’m for: traveling, yoga, meditation, hiking, exploring new outdoorsy spots, family guy, harry potter, doctor who, sherlock, science, outer space, sloths, documentaries that make me think, putting makeup on boys, writing, taking pictures, fan fiction, roller coasters, and traveling.